earlephilhower/arduino-pico/docs/platformio.rst

         maxgerhardt/framework-arduinopico@https://github.com/earlephilhower/arduino-pico.git
         maxgerhardt/toolchain-pico@https://github.com/earlephilhower/pico-quick-toolchain/releases/download/1.3.1-a/x86_64-w64-mingw32.arm-none-eabi-7855b0c.210706.zip

 This is now **deprecated** and should not be done anymore.
-Users should delete these ``platform_packages`` lines and update the platform integration by issuing the commands
+Users should delete these ``platform_packages`` lines and update the platform integration by issuing the command

 .. code:: bash